 Established in 2000, the award-winning Council of Friends of Public Libraries is made up of volunteers who are avid readers and are committed to promoting reading countywide.
 The group has organized and hosted author events that have featured best-selling authors for the past 16 years.
 In 2010, they formed a partnership with Independent Bookstore Aaron’s Books in Lititz that brings authors to Lancaster County while they travel on their national book tours.

-Tickets for the 2018 luncheon are on sale now.
-Cost is $50 per ticket, which includes luncheon, author presentation and a paperback copy of Elizabeth Strout’s latest book, Anything Is Possible.
+Tickets for the luncheon are sold out, but General Admission tickets are available!
+Cost is $35 per ticket, which includes author presentation and a paperback copy of Elizabeth Strout’s latest book, Anything Is Possible.

 Contact Cathy Doremus at 717-627-3772 or email at email@example.com to purchase tickets.
 Checks should be made payable to The Council of Friends.
 Please be sure to include a SASE (Self-Addressed Stamped Envelope) with your ticket order!